tiprankstipranks

 We are exposed to the credit risks of the third parties with whom we contract.

-We may be exposed to third-party credit risk through our contractual arrangements with government entities party to our PSCs, our current or future joint venture owners, marketers of our petroleum and natural gas production, purchasers of our oil, natural gas and NGLs products and other parties.
-In addition, we may be exposed to third-party credit risk from operators of properties in which we have a Working Interest or Royalty Interest.
+We are exposed to third-party credit risk through our contractual arrangements with government entities party to our PSCs, our current or future joint venture owners, marketers of our petroleum and natural gas production, purchasers of our oil, natural gas and NGLs products and other parties.
+In addition, we are exposed to third-party credit risk from operators of properties in which we have a Working Interest or Royalty Interest.
 In the event such entities fail to meet their contractual obligations to us, such failures may have a material adverse effect on our business, financial condition, results of operations and prospects.
-In addition, poor credit conditions in the industry generally and among our joint venture owners may affect a joint venture owner's willingness to participate in our ongoing capital program, potentially delaying the program and the results of such program until it finds a suitable alternative partner.
+In addition, poor credit conditions in the industry generally and among our joint venture owners may affect a joint venture owner's willingness to participate in our ongoing capital program, potentially delaying the program and the results of such program until we find a suitable alternative partner.
 To the extent that any of such third parties go bankrupt, become insolvent, or make a proposal or institute any proceedings relating to bankruptcy or insolvency, it could result in our inability to collect all or a portion of any money owing from such parties.
 Any of these factors could materially adversely affect our financial and operational results.
 Our ability to collect payments from the sale of crude oil, natural gas and NGLs from our customers depends on the payment ability of our customer base, which may include a small number of significant customers.
 If our significant customers fail to pay for any reason, we could experience a material loss.
 In addition, if our significant customers cease to purchase or reduce the volume they purchase of our crude oil, natural gas or NGLs, the loss or reduction could have a detrimental effect on our production volumes and may cause a temporary interruption in sales of, or a lower price for, our crude oil, natural gas and NGLs.
-In addition, we are and may in the future be exposed to third-party credit risk through our contractual arrangements with governmental entities in Gabon or the EGPC.
-Significant changes in the crude oil industry, including fluctuations in commodity prices and economic conditions, environmental regulations, government policy, royalty rates and other geopolitical factors, could adversely affect our ability to realize the full value of our accounts receivable from government entities in Gabon or the EGPC.
-Historically, we have had significant account receivables outstanding from governmental entities in Gabon and the EGPC.
-While the EGPC has made regular payments of these amounts owing, the timing of these payments has historically been longer than the normal industry standard.
-In addition, EGPC has at times faced difficulties in accessing foreign exchange markets for the purpose of obtaining U.S. dollars in exchange for Egyptian Pounds.
-In the event the Governments of Gabon or Egypt fails to meet their respective obligations or we are forced to accept payment in foreign currencies, such failures could materially adversely affect our financial and operational results.
+In addition, we are and may in the future be exposed to third-party credit risk through our contractual arrangements with governmental entities in countries where we operate.
+Significant changes in the crude oil industry, including fluctuations in commodity prices and economic conditions, environmental regulations, government policy, royalty rates and other geopolitical factors, could adversely affect our ability to realize the full value of our accounts receivable from government entities in countries where we operate.
+Historically, we have had significant account receivables outstanding from governmental entities in countries where we operate.
+For example, while EGPC has made regular payments of these amounts owing, the timing of these payments has historically been longer than the normal industry standard.
+In addition, EGPC has at times faced difficulties in accessing foreign exchange markets for the purpose of obtaining U.S. dollars in exchange for Egyptian pounds.
+In the event the governments of the countries where we operate fail to meet their respective obligations or we are forced to accept payment in foreign currencies, such failures could materially adversely affect our financial and operational results.
 We are also exposed to third-party credit risk through our banking relationships in the jurisdictions in which we operate.
 Recent macroeconomic conditions have caused turmoil in the banking sector in the United States and elsewhere.
 If any of the banks in which we keep our deposits is affected by such turmoil, we could be materially and adversely affected.

 Costs - Risk 1

-If our assumptions underlying accruals for abandonment/ decommissioning costs are too low, we could be required to expend greater amounts than expected.
+If our assumptions underlying accruals for abandonment and decommissioning costs are too low, we could be required to expend greater amounts than expected.

 Costs - Risk 2